Menopause and Perimenopause - What Happens

 progesterone and at other times too little.
 Your

-progesterone is likely to fluctuate more than before, which can lead to
+progesterone is likely to fluctuate more than before.
+This can lead to

 heavy menstrual bleeding.
 (If you have heavy or

-unexpected vaginal bleeding, see your doctor to be sure it is not caused by a
+unexpected vaginal bleeding, see your doctor to be sure it isn't caused by a

 more serious condition.)